The cost of sitting your exam at a University of Aberdeen campus is included in your course fee.

-If you’re unable to make your exam date (for health reasons, or due to exceptional work commitments that can’t be changed, for example) you should let your School Office know as soon as possible.
+If you’re unable to make your exam date (for health reasons, or due to exceptional work commitments, for example) you should let your School Office know as soon as possible.

-They will require supporting evidence for your request, which could be a letter from your employer or health practitioner.
+They will require supporting evidence for your request.
+This could be a letter from your employer or health practitioner.
 The School Office Special Circumstances Committee will decide whether your reasons are enough to be considered ‘medical or good cause’, which means when you take your exam it will not be considered a resit and you will not be charged for it.